Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-A recurrent matrix representation system similar to Equation \ref{dyn-sys} has been developed recently by \citet{do2017learning} for dealing with temporal matrix sequences and successfully used it for sequence-to-sequence learning tasks \citep{sutskever2014sequence} .
-In particular, the authors used the following bilinear transformation,
+A recurrent matrix representation system similar to Eq. \ref{dyn-sys} has been developed recently \cite{do2017learning} for dealing with temporal matrix sequences and successfully used for sequence-to-sequence learning tasks \cite{sutskever2014sequence}.
+In particular, the authors used the following bilinear transformation

 where it's clear on comparison with Eq. \ref{dyn-sys} the main difference that Eq. \ref{dyn-sys} deals with scalar input $s(n)$ whereas Eq. \ref{DoEq} with more general matrix inputs $\mX_t$.
-However, for the ease of analysis of matrix representations, we continue with Eq. \ref{dyn-sys}.
+However, since our task is to elucidate how much information is stored in the current state about the input signal appearing in the past, we continue with Eq. \ref{dyn-sys}.

-\subsection{The Fisher Memory Curve}
+\subsection{The Fisher memory curve}

-We adopt similar framework as introduced in \citet{Ganguli18970} to develop the performance measure to formalize the efficiency of recurrent network state matrix $\mX$ to encode the past input signals.
-Since the information contained in the input signal $s\left( t \right) $ is transferred to the recurrent state via the connection matrix $\mW$, therefore, after large enough $t$, the past signal history induces a conditional distribution on network state $\mX$; denoted as $p\left( \mX\left( n \right) \mid \vs \right) $, where $\vs$ is the vector of all past input signals, with $\vs_k = s\left( n-k \right) $.
+We adopt the framework given by Ganguli et. al \cite{Ganguli18970} to develop the performance measure to formalize the efficiency of RNN state matrix $\mX$ to encode the past input signals.
+Since the information contained in the input signal $s\left( t \right) $ is transferred to the recurrent state via the connection matrix $\mW$, after large enough $t$, the past signal history induces a conditional distribution on network state $\mX$; denoted as $p\left( \mX\left( n \right) \mid \vs \right) $, where $\vs$ is the vector of all past input signals, with $\vs_k = s\left( n-k \right) $.